VzBoT3D/docs/docs/vz235_alu/electronics/Mellow Super8 V1.3.md

 # Plugging in the 24V side.

+{: .highlight }
-Your Motherboard only get's 24V this is the beauty of the External 5160's you don't need to run 48V to your motherboard lowering the risk of damaging your motherboard when you have a issue with your 5160's.
+> &#8226; Your Motherboard only get's 24V this is the beauty of the External 5160's you don't need to run 48V to your motherboard lowering the risk of damaging your motherboard when you have a issue with your 5160's.

 Here you can see the first Wago blocks i used for my 24V + and - the PSU has a wire from the +V to the top Wago and -V has a wire running to the Bottom Wago block.
 This way you can have more outputs for your PSU.